 - In the elevated command prompt, type the following commands in the same order

-Wait for this command done with 100%, When the fixing process is done.
+Wait for this command done 100%, When the fixing process is done.
 Run the following command again.

 Dism /Online /Cleanup-Image /RestoreHealth